On a theorem of M. Jodeit Jr. on pushforwards of Fourier multipliers: Generalities on Fourier multipliers

 \section{Generalities on Fourier multipliers}

-Here, we collect a few classical results from commutative and non-commuta\-tive Fourier analysis in order to properly motivate the introduction of our space of symbols of operators of type $(p,q)$ for $p\neq q$.
+Here, we collect a few classical results from commutative and non-commuta\-tive Fourier analysis in order to properly motivate the introduction of our spaces of symbols of Fourier multipliers of type $(p,q)$ with $p\neq q$.